cpetrich/MCmodel/README.md

 The module is currently not on PyPi, so a wheel has to be built locally and installed with pip.
 Build the module and create a wheel file with `python setup.py bdist_wheel`, `cd dist`,
-`pip install MCmodel-3.[...].whl`.
+`pip install mcmodel-[...].whl`.
 To uninstall the package later run `pip uninstall mcmodel`.

 ### Test